Weingarten Realty Investors (NYSE:WRI) Downgraded by BTIG Research

-BTIG Research lowered shares of Weingarten Realty Investors (NYSE:WRI) from a buy rating to a neutral rating in a research report report published on Monday morning, Price Targets.com reports.
+BTIG Research downgraded shares of Weingarten Realty Investors (NYSE:WRI) from a buy rating to a neutral rating in a research note released on Monday morning, Price Targets.com reports.

-A number of other analysts have also recently issued reports on the company.
-Scotiabank cut Weingarten Realty Investors from a sector outperform rating to a sector perform rating and set a $30.00 price objective on the stock. in a research report on Friday.
-Truist upped their price target on Weingarten Realty Investors from $24.00 to $28.00 in a research report on Friday, March 5th.
-JPMorgan Chase & Co. raised shares of Weingarten Realty Investors from an underweight rating to a neutral rating and upped their target price for the stock from $19.00 to $24.00 in a report on Monday, December 21st.
-Finally, Robert W. Baird began coverage on Weingarten Realty Investors in a research report on Tuesday, April 13th.
-They issued an outperform rating and a $29.00 price objective for the company.
-Five analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-The stock has an average rating of Hold and an average target price of $25.38.
+Other research analysts also recently issued research reports about the stock.
+JPMorgan Chase & Co. upgraded shares of Weingarten Realty Investors from an underweight rating to a neutral rating and lifted their price target for the stock from $19.00 to $24.00 in a research note on Monday, December 21st.
+Robert W. Baird started coverage on Weingarten Realty Investors in a report on Tuesday, April 13th.
+They set an outperform rating and a $29.00 price objective on the stock.
+Truist increased their price target on shares of Weingarten Realty Investors from $24.00 to $28.00 in a research note on Friday, March 5th.
+Finally, Scotiabank lowered shares of Weingarten Realty Investors from a sector outperform rating to a sector perform rating and set a $30.00 price objective on the stock. in a research report on Friday, April 16th.
+Five investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+The stock currently has a consensus rating of Hold and an average target price of $25.38.

 About Weingarten Realty Investors